-Start by configuring Cirrus CI application from GitHub Marketplace.
+Start by configuring the Cirrus CI application from GitHub Marketplace.

 Choose a plan for your personal account or for an organization you have admin writes for.

-Github Apps can be installed on all repositories or on repository-by-repository basis for granular access control.
+GitHub Apps can be installed on all repositories or on repository-by-repository basis for granular access control.
 For example, Cirrus CI can be installed only on public repositories and will only have access to these public repositories.
-In contrast, classic OAuth Apps doesn't have such restrictions.
+In contrast, classic OAuth Apps don't have such restrictions.

-Once Cirrus CI is installed for a particular repository
+Once Cirrus CI is installed for a particular repository, a

 .cirrus.yml configuration file should be added to the root of the repository.